 Today, however, FHA loans face competition from other products, and one of them might be a better fit for you.

-Weigh the benefits of FHA against those of similar products to find your best mortgage choice.Click to see today's rates (Mar 26th, 2017)
+Weigh the benefits of FHA against those of similar products to find your best mortgage choice.Click to see your FHA loan eligibility (Apr 30th, 2017)

 There are several government-backed and non-government (conventional) options that also offer low down payments and flexible underwriting.